 Who is eligible to apply?

 Being a Volunteer for Warwick’s Residential Life Team will be in addition to your current commitment to the University of Warwick.
-You must be either a:
+You need to be eligible for the whole academic year (starting in September) and you must be either a:

 - Full time or part time (substantive commitment) postgraduate student